Icinga/icinga2/doc/16-upgrading-icinga-2.md

 Technical details are available in the [technical concepts](19-technical-concepts.md#technical-concepts-cluster-config-sync) chapter.

+Since the config sync change detection now uses checksums, this may fail with anything else than syncing configuration text files.
+Syncing binary files were never supported, but rumors say that some users do so.

+Such binaries wrapped into JSON-RPC cluster messages may always cause changes and trigger reload loops.
+In order to prevent such harm in production, use infrastructure tools such as Foreman, Puppet, Ansible, etc. to install plugins on the masters, satellites and agents.

 #### HA-aware Features <a id="upgrading-to-2-11-cluster-ha-aware-features"></a>

 v2.11 introduces additional HA functionality similar to the DB IDO feature.